pnp/List-Formatting/docs/contributing/CONTRIBUTING.md

 A maintainer will review your pull request, this repository is maintained by volunteers in their free time, please be kind.
 Everyone is doing their best to keep things moving forward.

+Once your PR is merged, you can delete your branch - please don't delete it before your changes are merged!

 ## What if you need help?

 We are here and happy to support you and provide you with resources, guidance and an entire community to help you contributing.
 Our friends at [Sharing is Caring](https://aka.ms/sharing-is-caring) run sessions on how you get started and will help you along the way.
 If you have any questions, please reach out to any [Microsoft 365 PnP member](https://aka.ms/m365pnp), they will point you into the right direction.